JPMorgan Chase Commits $350 Million to Grow Black, Latinx and Women-owned Small Businesses

 JPMorgan Chase’s new five-year, $350 million global commitment will help reduce barriers to capital access and grow thousands of additional underserved businesses by:

-- Low-Cost Loans and Equity Investments: Providing low-cost, long-term capital and technical expertise to more underserved entrepreneurs in the U.S., including expanding the Entrepreneurs of Color Fund to new U.S. cities; making direct equity investments in early-stage businesses to help companies like Bitwise Industries, the firm’s initial direct equity investment, drive economic opportunity, including in Black and Latinx communities.
+- Low-Cost Loans and Equity Investments: Providing low-cost, long-term capital and technical expertise to more underserved entrepreneurs in the U.S., including expanding the Entrepreneurs of Color Fund to new U.S. cities and making direct equity investments in early-stage businesses to drive economic opportunity, including in Black and Latinx communities.

 - Policy Solutions: Releasing new data-driven policy solutions through the JPMorgan Chase PolicyCenter to improve Small Business Administration (SBA) programs, including the Community Advantage, government procurement and Small Business Investment Company (SBIC) programs, to better meet the needs of minority- and women-owned small businesses.